secretstartups/handbook/finance/procurement/index.html.md

     - Failure to follow these instructions will delay payment
     - Invoices uploaded to Coupa by a GitLab team member are not routed for payment.
 1. If your request was new software, [update the tech stack](https://about.gitlab.com/handbook/business-technology/tech-stack-applications/#add-new-system-to-the-tech-stack) after the Coupa PO is approved and the contract signed.

-C1. ongratulations and thank you for following this process to support GitLab as a public company!
+Congratulations and thank you for following this process to support GitLab as a public company!

 ## <i class="far fa-paper-plane" id="biz-tech-icons"></i> How long does it take to approve my Coupa Purchase Request?
-As a general rule, plan on **1-2 weeks to approve your Purchase Request for an existing supplier with standard terms, conditions, and low risk.**
+As a general rule, plan on **5-7 Business Days to approve your Purchase Request for an existing supplier with standard terms, conditions, and low risk.**

-If your request requires negotiation (hot link above), security review (hot link above), and multiple legal revisions, this can take longer.
+If your request [requires negotiation](https://about.gitlab.com/handbook/finance/procurement/#-when-does-procurement-negotiate-my-contract-and-how-long-does-that-take), a [vendor security review](https://about.gitlab.com/handbook/engineering/security/security-assurance/security-risk/third-party-risk-management.html), and/or multiple legal revisions, this will take longer as noted below.

 Please plan accordingly and open your Coupa Purchase Request allowing the cross-functional teams enough time to complete the review

-If your request meets any of the below criteria, add the additional time noted for the activity to the 1 week baseline approval target:
+If your request meets any of the below criteria, add the additional time noted for the activity to the 5-7 day baseline above:

 ### New Supplier Onboarding: 1-3+ Days
 - This is entirely dependent upon the suppliers response time.
 - Once your New Supplier Request form is approved, the supplier receives an email from Coupa requesting banking and tax information to facilitate payment.
 - The procurement team can not complete this on the suppliers behalf since we do not know this information.
 If we did it would be a violation of SOX Compliance guidelines.
-- If your supplier isn’t onboarded after 2 days, please contact your supplier directly requesting they do so ASAP since their contract cannot be reviewed or approved until this is completed and cc procurement@gitlab.com
+- If your supplier isn’t onboarded after 2 days, contact your supplier directly requesting they do so ASAP since their contract cannot be reviewed or approved until this is completed.
+Carbon copy procurement@gitlab.com

-In the event two or more of the below activities are required, they can happen in parallel to one another:
+**In the event two or more of the below activities are required, they will happen in parallel to one another:**

 ### Negotiation: 1-3 Weeks
 - Required for: SaaS contracts >$25K, and one-time contracts > $100K.
 - Turn time is based on the level of negotiation required and the suppliers willingness to meet budget and benchmark indicators.

 ### Vendor Security Review (VSR): 1-2 Weeks
 - A [VSR](https://about.gitlab.com/handbook/engineering/security/security-assurance/security-risk/third-party-risk-management.html) is required for: All SaaS purchases, and other purchase types where the supplier will have access to orange and/or red data (excluding field marketing events).
 - Turn time is based on the maturity of the suppliers security protocols and supplier response time to the ZenGRC email request.
 - **TIP:** To increase speed of approval, upload any security compliance documentation to the Coupa Request and notify your supplier contact they will be receiving a request from  ZenGRC for completion ASAP.

 ### Legal Review: 1-2 Weeks
 - Multiple redline versions may be required in these situations:
     - Industry standard terms and conditions are not used